Photo of FLEXHab

 FLEXHab

-This habitat is designed to train astronauts for Artemis missions at the European Space Agency (ESA) as part of the European Astronaut Center (EAC).
+This habitat is designed to train astronauts for Artemis missions at the European Space Agency (ESA) as part of the European Astronaut Center (EAC) and the German Aerospace Center (DLR).
 The habitat supports medium to long-duration analog missions for a crew of four with state-of-the-art technologies for human well-being.

 stimulating interior